Dynamics of spin relaxation in nonequilibrium magnetic nanojunctions: Results

 \subsection{Magnetic junction}

-Figure~\ref{fig:OpenSingleOverview} shows the time evolution of the classical spin $S^z(t)$ (a), the charge current $I_L(t)$ (c) and spin current $Q^z_L(t)$ (e) measured at the left system-reservoir interface for various dc voltages $V$ in a single-site magnetic junction.
-The time slices (marked by vertical cuts of respective colors) taken for times $t\in\{25,100,250,500\}\gamma^{-1}$ are shown for $S^z$, $I_L$ and $Q^z_L$ in figure~\ref{fig:OpenSingleOverview} (b), (d), and (f), respectively.
+Figure~\ref{fig:OpenSingleOverview} shows the time evolution of the classical spin $S^z(t)$ (a), the charge current $I_L(t)$ (c) and the spin current $Q^z_L(t)$ (e) measured at the left system-reservoir interface for various DC voltages $V$ in a single-site magnetic junction.
+Time slices (marked by vertical cuts of respective colors) taken for times $t\in\{25,100,250,500\}\gamma^{-1}$ are shown for $S^z$, $I_L$ and $Q^z_L$ in figure~\ref{fig:OpenSingleOverview} (b), (d), and (f), respectively.

-To emphasize the role of particular states we consider weak symmetric broadening functions $\Gamma_\ell \equiv \Gamma_L=\Gamma_R = 0.1$ and spin-electron coupling $J_{sd}=2$.
-This coupling is sufficient to significantly split the energy eigenvalues ($\varepsilon_\pm=\pm J_{sd}/2$) and simultaneously small enough to suppress the nutations which can be, therefore, neglected in the analysis of the spin dynamics.
+To emphasize the role of particular states, we consider weak symmetric broadening functions $\Gamma_\ell \equiv \Gamma_L=\Gamma_R = 0.1$ and spin-electron coupling $J_{sd}=2$.
+This coupling is sufficient to significantly split the energy eigenvalues ($\varepsilon_\pm=\pm J_{sd}/2$) and simultaneously small enough to suppress the conditions which can therefore be neglected in the analysis of the spin dynamics.
 The external magnetic field was set to $B=0.1$.

-The results in figure~\ref{fig:OpenSingleOverview} (a),(b) reveal that spin relaxation is enhanced when the chemical potential of reservoir $\ell$ matches one of the energy levels $\varepsilon_\pm$ of the central system.
+The results in figure~\ref{fig:OpenSingleOverview} (a),(b) reveal that spin relaxation is enhanced when the chemical potential of the reservoir $\ell$ matches one of the energy levels $\varepsilon_\pm$ of the central system.
 As before, this can be partially attributed to the elevated local density of states at these energies.
 The enhancement is caused by resonant tunneling of electrons between the reservoirs and the central energy level.
 To be more specific, the spin relaxation in this voltage regime is a two-step process: First, precession of the classical spin in the $x-y$ plane induces electronic spin excitations.
-Second, these excitations are transmitted into the reservoirs via polarized electron hopping, as seen for example from the enhanced transient spin current $Q^z_L$ at $V=2$, shown in figure~\ref{fig:OpenSingleOverview} (e),(f).
-Equivalent relaxation mechanisms had already been described in a number of studies addressing different structures, e.g., thin metal films, and are known as spin-pumping \cite{tserkovnyak2002enhanced,vsimanek2003gilbert,mills2003ferromagnetic,vzutic2004spintronics,liu2014interface}.
+Second, these excitations are transmitted into the reservoirs via polarized electron hopping, as seen, for example, from the enhanced transient spin current $Q^z_L$ at $V=2$, shown in figure~\ref{fig:OpenSingleOverview} (e),(f).
+Equivalent relaxation mechanisms have already been described in a number of studies addressing different structures, e.g., thin metal films, and are known as spin-pumping \cite{tserkovnyak2002enhanced,vsimanek2003gilbert,mills2003ferromagnetic,zutic2004spintronics,liu2014interface}.